layshidani/My-100-days-of-Code/r1-log.md

 ---

 ### :calendar: R1D8
-** Today's Progress: ** Studing JavaScript Udemy ([JavaScript - Curso Completo com 6 Projetos Reais](https://www.udemy.com/javascript-curso-completo/)).
+**Today's Progress:**  Studing JavaScript Udemy ([JavaScript - Curso Completo com 6 Projetos Reais](https://www.udemy.com/javascript-curso-completo/)).

-** Thoughts: ** I wish there were more lists of javascript exercises on the internet to practice and retain knowledge, as is the case with Python.
+**thoughts** I wish there were more lists of javascript exercises on the internet to practice and retain knowledge, as is the case with Python.
 I think I'll use the python exercise lists for JS practice.

 **Link to work:**

 ---
 ### :calendar: R1D9
-** Today's Progress: ** Studying basic JavaScript (udemy) and improving CSS.
+**Today's Progress:**  Studying basic JavaScript (udemy) and improving CSS.

-** Thoughts: ** I do not have much time to study today, but I completed my first hour.
+**thoughts** I do not have much time to study today, but I completed my first hour.

 **Link to work:**

 ---
 ### :calendar: R1D10
-** Today's Progress: ** Studying CSS: combinator and pseudo (class and element) selectors.
+**Today's Progress:**  Studying CSS: combinator and pseudo (class and element) selectors.
 I'm also working on a notebook with notes on my CSS learning.

 **Link to work:** [My Learning notebooks](https://github.com/hlays/mylearningnotebooks)

 ---
 ### :calendar: R1D11
-** Today's Progress: ** I started working on the FreeCodeCamp technical documentation page.
+**Today's Progress:**  I started working on the FreeCodeCamp technical documentation page.

-** Thoughts: ** I chose CSS as the theme.
+**thoughts** I chose CSS as the theme.
 Its is a theme that I have had to revise a few times ...
 About me and CSS: Someday, maybe, we'll understand each other.
 We are strengthening our friendship. 😅😆